 Heat strengthened glass is also called semi-tempered glass or half tempered glass, it is produced similar to the tempering process.
 After float glass is cut to custom sizes, it will be edged and drilled and later transferred to a tempering machine, by heating to around 700 degrees and later cool down rapidly by the strong wind jet.
 The difference between heat strengthened glass production vs tempered glass production is that the cooling down speed of heat strengthened glass is much slower than that of tempered glass.
 Therefore the heat strengthened glass is only 2 times strength higher than normal annealed glass.
-But the advantage for heat strengthened glass is that the surface of it is much flatter and more spotless than tempered glass.
-Half tempered glass is widely used where less strength & better flatness is required such as laminated curtain wall, low rise windows, etc. Semi tempered glass will not spontaneously break.
+But the advantage of heat strengthened glass is that the surface of it is much flatter and more spotless than tempered glass.
+Half tempered glass is widely used where less strength & better flatness is required such as laminated curtain wall, low rise windows, etc. The semi-tempered glass will not spontaneously break.

 4, Hot bending glass

-The original piece of glass is heated in a hot bending furnace to glass softening point and later cools down slowly to room temperature.
+The original piece of glass is heated in a hot bending furnace to the glass softening point and later cools down slowly to room temperature.
 During the cooling process, it will form a specific shape according to the mold by its weight.